In this tutorial, you will explore the basic syntax (structure) or the

 R from here on in.
 It is a recommended best practice.

-When we are defining arguments for functions we do use the
+When you are defining arguments for functions you do use the

 = sign.
-We will discuss function arguments below.
+You will learn about function arguments below.

 <- in R.